Memory-Efficient Recursive Evaluation of 3-Center Gaussian Integrals: Summary

 \section{Summary}

 Utilizing memory hierarchy efficiently has been always crucial for performance of high-performance algorithms, however recent development of accelerated hardware is making it even more important.
 Here we reported how to re-design Gaussian integral recurrences for the accelerated architectures like modern GPGPUs by (a) using multi-quantal recurrences in favor of more traditional (and FLOP-optimal) uniquantal recurrences to reduce the memory footprint of such FLOP-efficient but memory-hungry approaches, (b) leveraging scratchpad memory (e.g., shared memory in CUDA) and the associated programming model features for further reduction of the memory footprint, and (c) implementing such recurrences without traditionally-used custom compiler/code generator by leveraging compile-time features of modern C++ compilers.
 The result is an open-source library \code{LibintX}, available at \url{https://github.com/ValeevGroup/libintx}, whose implementation is described and assessed here.
 The benchmark performance of integral kernels on conventional and accelerated architectures match or improve on the state-of-the-art CPU implementation.
 For a realistic problem (Coulomb potential evaluation in representative medium-sized molecules) \code{LibintX}-based code on 1 GPU (7.8 FP64 TFLOPS peak) outperforms the conventional CPU counterpart on 24 CPU cores (1.95 FP64 TFLOPS peak) on average by an order of magnitude.
 Although, like every other implementation, our particular algorithmic and implementation choices are a heuristic compromise between simplicity and performance, further refinements of these choices are sure to improve on these performance results.
+Although it is likely that the optimal algorithm and implementation methods are class and platform specific, it is likely that our heuristics are competitive solutions for at least some integral classes, and their elements can be used to improve other existing heuristics.

 The techniques put forth in this work are more generally applicable than just evaluation of the 3-center 2-particle Gaussian integrals.
 Their uses for efficient Coulomb potential evaluation in Gaussian basis as well as other contexts will be reported elsewhere soon.